Renato Marques (Portuguese footballer)

-Renato Favinha Marques (born 14 January 1996 in Loulé) is a Portuguese footballer who plays for S.C.
+Renato Favinha Marques (born 14 January 1996) is a Portuguese footballer who plays for S.C.
 Olhanense, as a midfielder.

-Football career
+Career

-On 22 February 2015, Marques made his professional debut with Olhanense in a 2014–15 Segunda Liga match against Santa Clara.
+Marques was born in Loulé.
+On 22 February 2015, he made his professional debut with Olhanense in a 2014–15 Segunda Liga match against Santa Clara.

-Personal
+Personal life

 His father Ademar Marques was also a footballer and played for the national team.